liferay-search/liferay-docs/en/deployment/articles-dxp/08-lcs/04-registration.markdown

 ## Determining Your Server's LCS Connection Status

-In @product@, you can view your LCS connection status in the LCS client app.
+In @sharepoint@, you can view your LCS connection status in the LCS client app.
 Access the client by clicking *Control Panel* &rarr; *Configuration* &rarr;
 *Liferay Connected Services*.